eric-z4/eric-z4.github.io/essays/asking-questions.md

 ## Asking "Smart" Questions

-To show what could be considered a smart question, I found a forum post on Stack Overflow, a forum for programmers, that asks why does "window.open(url, '_blank');" not open a new tab on IMac/Safari.
+To show what could be considered a smart question, I found a forum post on Stack Overflow, a forum for programmers, that asks why does `window.open(url, '_blank');` not open a new tab on IMac/Safari.

 ```
 Header: window.open(url, '_blank'); not working on iMac/Safari